NixOS/nix.dev/source/contributing/documentation/index.md

 # Contributing documentation

-Thank you for your interest to help improve documentation in the Nix ecosystem!
+Thank you for your interest in helping improve documentation in the Nix ecosystem!
 This project would not be possible without your support.

 ## Getting started